 2. “Caroline’s a Victim” by Kate Nash

 Are you interested in songs that have unique openings?
 If the answer is yes, this is the song for you.
 It begins with purely drum beats that soon merge with electric guitar sounds.
-The vocals and arrangement of the melody are not conventional.
-The eccentricity and upbeatness are charming, making this title worth a listen.
+The vocals and arrangement of the melody are not conventional and the eccentricity and upbeatness are charming, making this title worth a listen.

 3. “Caroline’s Fingers” by Cocteau Twins